Foursquare founder Dennis Crowley steps back from the company – TechCrunch

 Foursquare co-founder Dennis Crowley has announced that he is stepping back from his full-time role at the company.
 During the first seven years of the company, he was the startup’s Chief Executive Officer.
 In 2016, Crowley moved to an executive chairman position.
 He’s also been running the Foursquare Labs R&D group since then.

 Going forward, Crowley won’t be working full-time at the company.
-He’ll remain on the Board of Directors as co-chair with Factual founder Gil Elbaz.
+He’ll remain on the board of directors as co-chair with Factual founder Gil Elbaz.

 In 2009, Foursquare was better known for its location-based social network.
 People would check in to locations to share what they’ve been up to with their friends.
 Users would earn badges and mayorships.